charles-uno/charles-uno.github.io/_drafts/2021-12-25-guns-germs-steel.md

 With more mouths to feed, and less game to hunt, humans became increasingly dependent on plants for food.
 Cereals and legumes were particularly important.
 Over thousands of years, humans in the Fertile Crescent domesticated wheat, barley, and peas.
-Rice and soybeans were domesticated in China around that same time.
+Rice and soybeans were domesticated in China around that same time[^3].

+[^3]: Frustrating that the author spends so much time on the climate and early human history in the Fertile Crescent compared to China.
+Food production happened around the same time.
+Seems like archeological evidence may have been less available in the 1990s?

 [extinction]: https://en.wikipedia.org/wiki/Quaternary_extinction